ParseDev/parsedev/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+# Run locally
+In order to run locally, make sure you copy the .env.sample to .env and adjust the right variables.

 Things you may want to cover:

 * Ruby version